 Hand sanitizer will be available at the start and finish lines.

-Starts will be staggered in four waves per distance to spread out runners.
+Starts will be staggered in waves (per distance) to spread out runners.

-Race is chip-timed, enabling runners to start at their leisure and comfortably distanced from other runners.
+Race is chip-timed, enabling runners to start comfortably distanced from others.

 Volunteers will help direct finishers away from the finish line to avoid crowding.